KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 >>>>>>>>>> HELLOWORLD: p2p.8096 rpc.8097 magic.c89a5b16 3365559062 777777 coins
 ```

+In the above string, take note of the p2p and rpc ports as well as the magic number.
+These values have to match the output from the second node, else they are two different chains.
+Verify that the launch command is the same on both the nodes if the values differ.

 In this case, the p2p port is `8096`.
+Make sure that the p2p port is open to the internet or any other network the second node connects from.

 This completes the first half of the asset-chain creation process.
 Scroll down to [Part II](../installations/creating-asset-chains.html#part-ii-connecting-the-second-node).